JunoNgx/crisp-game-lib-tutorial/README.md

 # How to read this tutorial

-Just read it like you should read any tutorial: take it slow, make sure you get the part right, and try not to skip 😁.
+Just read it like you should read any tutorial: take it slow, make sure you get the part right, and try not to skip.

 In the folder `docs` of this repository, you'll find folders named `step_xx`, representing the incomplete versions of the game, corresponding to the steps of this tutorial.
-You can access them by visiting the corresponding URL from your web browser `http://localhost:4000/?step_xx` after running `light-server`.
+You can either access them locally by visiting the corresponding URL from your web browser `http://localhost:4000/?step_xx` after running `light-server`, or visiting the deployment via GitHub Page, listed at the end of each step.
 This might sound confusing now, but you'll get the idea after setting up at step 0.
 Use these as references for your progress in case you run into any problem.

-Alternatively, you can also access these steps from the deployment of this repository (example TODO), which I will also put at the end of each step.

 Additionally, you'll also run into certain notations where I explain certain aspects of making the game:
-* **CrispGameLib quirk**: explanation of the inner workings of the library those are most likely unusual compared to other tools that you take note of.
+* **CrispGameLib quirk**: explanation of the inner workings of the library those are most likely unusual compared to other tools that you have heard of.
 * **Javascript feature**: self-explanatorily, this tutorial assumes that are you unfamiliar with Javascript and will briefly explain features or aspects of the language when it's due.
 * **Under the hood**: this is where I will explain shorthand commands and how things inner work behind the scene to give you a bit more knowledge.
 Hopefully, things will look a bit less like magic to you.
-* **Further reading**: self-explanatorily, there is only so much I can cover in one single tutorial and some matters are best researched in-depth.
+* **Further reading**: self-explanatorily, there is only so much I can cover in one single tutorial and some matters are best researched in-depth separately.
 * **Alternative implementation**: many problems or outcomes have no one single definite solution.
-Occasionally, I will provide an alternative implementation that has some sort of merits you can consider which would hopefully your understanding of the matter.
+Occasionally, I will provide an alternative implementation that has some sort of merits you can consider which would hopefully reinforce your understanding of the matter.
 * **For your experimentation**: this is where I encourage you to mildly deviate from the model code and do something yourself.
 These are generally harmless or have very little effect on the game, but will reinforce your understanding of how the codebase works.
 * **SWE practice**: while it might be strange to see the term software engineering slung around in beginner-level and simplicity-focused tutorial, but as a software developer myself, I advocate for readable and maintainable codebases.
 While this is somewhat contradictory to the nature and purpose of this library (games made quick and fast), I believe a healthy balance can be achieved.
+I will suggest some basic rule you should follow to maintain a good codebase in these sections.

 Naturally, this tutorial is highly opinionated and based on my personal experiences and understanding.
 You are highly encouraged to develop your own preferences and stick to them.
 I also highly welcome feedback and critiques; feel free to contact me in anyway you can regarding those.

 # The tutorial

-This is where the fun begins and things start happening on your computer 😈.
+This is where the fun begins and things start happening on your computer.

 ## Step 00: Setting up